beezwax/markdown-compiler/doc/parser.md

 [NUMBER=2] [OPERATOR=-] [NUMBER=4]
 ```

 So we end up with `2 + (2 - 4)`.
+We have two possible ASTs to choose from.
+We
+only need one, but we want our programs to be deterministic, and always return
+the same AST for the same input.
+Looks like we'll have to make some choices.

-Because we only use non left-recursive
+Luckly for us, because we only use non left-recursive grammars, our grammars
-grammars, our grammars don't have ambiguity!
-Let's see how we would write this
+don't have ambiguity!
+Let's see how we would write this as a non left-recursive
-as a non left-recursive grammar:
+grammar:

 ```
 Start    = Binop
-Binop    = Adition
+Binop    = Minus
-Adition  = Minus "+" Binop
+Minus    = Adition "-" Binop
-Minus    = Division "-" Binop
+Adition  = Division "+" Binop
 Division = Times "/" Binop
 Times    = Number "*" Binop
 Operator = + | - | * | /